tom-doerr/fix/README.md

 ## What is it?

-This script fixes errors using OpenAI Codex.
+This program fixes errors using OpenAI Codex.

 ## Installation